 A later bill implemented an legal medical marijuana card system for patients and caregivers and included other modifications to the original act.

-With these laws in place, patients throughout the state were able to grow, use, and transport cannabis for medical purposes.
+With these laws in place, patients throughout the state were able to grow through indoor grow tent kit for cannabis; for use, and then transport cannabis for medical purposes.
 Medical marijuana dispensaries soon followed, providing cannabis to patients under state law.

 California dispensaries are allowed to dispense cannabis legally by following the collective and cooperative cultivation guidelines established in the state.
 California requires dispensaries to meet certain guidelines and apply for a license in order to operate.